 Margie received a master’s degree in healthcare administration from St. Joseph’s University, a bachelor’s degree in nursing from LaSalle University, and an associate’s degree in nursing from Burlington County College.
 She holds nursing certifications in oncology, and hospice and palliative care.

-Chris is a trustee of the Community Foundation of South Jersey, and the Shamong Foundation for Educational Excellence; and past president and founding member of the South Jersey Chapter of the Association of Fundraising Professionals, the Georgia Hospital Association’s Society of Development Professionals.
+Chris is a trustee of the Community Foundation of South Jersey; and past president and founding member of both the South Jersey Chapter of the Association of Fundraising Professionals (AFP), and the Georgia Hospital Association’s Society of Development Professionals.
 He chairs the National Partnership for Hospice Innovation’s (NPHI) Philanthropy Forum, and serves on the National Hospice and Palliative Care Organization’s (NHPCO) marketing and development steering committee.

 Susan McCann serves as VP of Human Resources.
 She oversees recruitment, benefits, and employee programs for Samaritan, which currently employs a staff of 290.
 She previously had served as the Manager of Social Work and the Center for Grief Support.
 Susan has extensive healthcare and non-profit management experience.
 Before joining Samaritan, she worked at organizations whose focus included multiple sclerosis, HIV/AIDS, and aging.